Azure/azure-search-vector-samples/README.md

 ## Other vector samples and tools

+- [azure-ai-search-lab](https://github.com/jelledruyts/azure-ai-search-lab) A learning and experimentation lab for trying out various AI-enabled search scenarios in Azure.
+It includes web application front-end which uses Azure AI Search and Azure OpenAI to execute searches with a variety of options - ranging from simple keyword search, to semantic ranking, vector and hybrid search, and using generative AI to answer search queries in various ways.
+This allows you to quickly understand what each option does, how it affects the search results, and how various approaches compare against each other.
 - [chat-with-your-data-solution-accelerator](https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator) A template that deploys multiple Azure resources for a custom chat-with-your-data solution.
 Use this accelerator to create a production-ready solution that implements coding best practices.
 - [Azure Search OpenAI Demo](https://github.com/Azure-Samples/azure-search-openai-demo/tree/vectors) A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure AI Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
 Use the "vectors" branch to leverage Vector retrieval.
 - [Azure Search OpenAI Demo - C#](https://github.com/Azure-Samples/azure-search-openai-demo-csharp/tree/feature/embeddingSearch) A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure AI Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences using C#.